Few-shot Partial Multi-view Learning: Introduction

 \section{Introduction}

-} Data are often with multiple views in real-world scenarios, as they can be observed from different viewpoints or captured by different sensors \cite{ding2014low,xu2015multi}.
-Fully exploring the information of each view is beneficial for further boosting the representations of data.
-However, on one hand, real data inevitably suffer from the missing of partial views due to various failures in data collection and pre-processing.
-On the other hand, it is well-known that large-scale labeled data are laborious and expensive to obtain \cite{wang2020generalizing}.
-Therefore, the collected training samples in the target task may suffer from data scarcity as well.
-These two problems affect each other, and have a strong impact on the effectiveness of the pattern classification models facing these problems.
+} Data are often with multiple views in real-world applications as they can be observed from different viewpoints or captured by different sensors \cite{ding2014low,xu2015multi}.
+Fully exploiting the information of each view is critical for building high-quality data representations.
+However, real data inevitably suffer from the view-missing issue due to various failures in data preparation.
+Moreover, it is time-consuming and expensive to obtain large-scale labeled data \cite{wang2020generalizing}.
+This makes it possible for the model to suffer from data scarcity in the target task as well.
+These two issues affect each other and have a strong impact on the effectiveness of the pattern classification models.

-Recently, large efforts have been paid on the partial multi-view learning \cite{li2014partial}, with the goal of overcoming the view-missing influence as much as possible.
-The current methods for the partial multi-view learning are mainly designed to address the partial multi-view data clustering \cite{li2014partial,zhao2016incomplete,zhang2018multi,hu2019doubly,wang2018partial,wang2020icmsc,xu2021adversarial} or classification \cite{zhang2019cpm} problem.
+In recent years, large efforts have been paid on partial multi-view learning \cite{li2014partial} with the goal of overcoming the influence of the view-missing issue as much as possible.
+The current methods for partial multi-view learning are mainly designed to address the partial multi-view data clustering \cite{li2014partial,zhao2016incomplete,zhang2018multi,hu2019doubly,wang2018partial,wang2020icmsc,xu2021adversarial} or the classification problem \cite{zhang2019cpm,zhang2020deep}.
 These methods generally assume that the samples are adequate.
-Therefore, the sufficient cross-sample complementarity can be explored to help to represent these incomplete multi-view data into a common subspace, in which the gaps between different views are implicitly reduced.
-In this way, the negative effects caused by view missing can be overcome.
+Thus, rich complementary information across samples can be explored, so as to help represent the incomplete multi-view data into a common low-dimensional subspace.
+Therefore, the view gaps of different samples can be reduced, and the negative effects caused by missing views can be overcome.